2000s in music: Pop

 Lady Gaga took the latter part of the decade by storm and revived the electronic influence of pop music that had not been prominent since 2000.
 Her debut album, The Fame (2008), reached No. 1 in Canada, Austria, Germany, United Kingdom and Ireland and topped the Billboard Top Electronic Albums chart.
 Its first two singles, "Just Dance" and "Poker Face", became international No. 1 hits, topping the Hot 100 in the United States as well as other countries.
 The album later earned a total of six Grammy Award nominations and won awards for Best Electronic/Dance Album and Best Dance Recording.
 By the fourth quarter of 2009, she had released an extended play The Fame Monster, with the global chart-topping lead single "Bad Romance".

 In 2001, Michael Jackson, one of popular music's most successful artists of all-times, released his final studio album Invincible, though it did not receive a lot of exposure compared to previous releases.
 In 2009, the album was voted by readers of Billboard as the Best Album of the Decade.

 Michael Jackson died in June 2009, creating the largest public mourning since the death of Diana, Princess of Wales in 1997.

 Ashley Tisdale and Lucas Grabeel are members of the High School Musical, Disney's most successful musical and soundtracks of the 2000s.

 Children's music rose significantly in sales, especially with Disney (The Cheetah Girls, High School Musical, Hannah Montana: The Movie, and The Jonas Brothers among others).
-All The Cheetah Girls, High School Musical and Hannah Montana: The Movie albums were among the best-sellers of 2006 and 2007 and reached the No. 1 position, left many artists produced by Disney in the 2000s, The Cheetah Girls, Hilary Duff, Miley Cyrus, Demi Lovato, Jonas Brothers, Raven-Symoné, the best-selling artists of the decade.
+All The Cheetah Girls, High School Musical and Hannah Montana: The Movie albums were among the best-sellers of 2006 and 2007 and reached the No. 1 position, left many artists produced by Disney in the 2000s, The Cheetah Girls, Hilary Duff, Miley Cyrus, Demi Lovato, Jonas Brothers, Raven-Symoné, the best-selling artists of the decade.Katharine McPhee also had a brief success in the late 2000s with hit song "Over It".
+Some hit songs and soundtracks were airplayed mostly in the early 2000s and mid 2000s such as Bahamen's Who Let the Dogs Out?, soulDecision's faded in 2000, Son by Four's A Puro Dolor 2001, Kate Winslet's What If, Come What May in 2001, Beyond The Sea in 2003 and Way Back into Love in 2007.